Photo by I Wish Photography

 The second floor has reinforced hardwood floors for dancing and celebrating, as well as a built-in bar area.
 There is a porch on the back overlooking the woods and fields.

-New for 2016, the wedding party, family, or other guests can stay with you all weekend in the House.
+Stay with the wedding party, family, or other guests all weekend in the House.
 This was the first structure built on the property in the late 1800s, and is made of solid, square-log construction that's exposed throughout.
 It sleeps 10-12 and has 2 bathrooms, a fully stocked kitchen, 3 outdoor porches, and a wrap-around four season porch.

 The Cottage is a one-bedroom house with a full kitchen and bathroom.
 There is plenty of space for the bride or other guests to prepare for the event.
 The Cottage is against the tree line, offering beautiful views and privacy for couples.